Rafał Jędrszczyk

 Rafał Jędrszczyk (born 26 October 1978) is a Polish professional football manager and former player.
-He is currently the caretaker manager of I liga club Wieczysta Kraków.
+He is currently the assistant manager of Ekstraklasa club Wieczysta Kraków.

 Career

 As a semi-professional player, he played as a defender for several clubs in the Lesser Poland region, including Sandecja Nowy Sącz and Kmita Zabierzów.

 After retiring as a player, Jędrszczyk transitioned into coaching.
 He has coached several teams, including AP 2011 Zabierzów, Skawinka Skawina, and Wiślanka Grabie.
-He also served as an assistant coach at Wieczysta Kraków and has thrice taken on the role of caretaker head coach for the club, most recently on 3 November 2025, replacing Gino Lettieri.
+He also served as an assistant coach at Wieczysta Kraków and has taken on the role of caretaker or interim head coach for the club four times, most recently on 3 November 2025, replacing Gino Lettieri.

 At the start of the 2025–26 season, Jędrszczyk was appointed as manager of Wieczysta's reserves, playing in the fifth tier.
 On 18 October 2025, he was moved back to the role of assistant manager of the senior team.